 Hiring developers can be a challenge because the software developer role is highly skilled, requiring an experienced and qualified individual.
 Your regular, run-of-the-mill job advertising board may yield results, but the recruitment process and finding the right candidate can become drawn out.
 Standard job boards can also create an influx of respondents that don’t hold the skills your business requires.

-To find top-tier talent and avoid a pile of unqualified CVs and job applications, you will need to place your open job roles on niche job boards rather than the common ones, such as Indeed.
+To find top-tier talent and avoid a pile of unqualified CVs and job applications, you will need to place your open job roles on niche job boards (IT Job Board) rather than the common ones, such as Indeed.
 Niche job boards move away from a very generalised approach and focus on specific locations and industries, enabling you to target qualified candidates faster and more efficiently.

 Top 5 Job Boards